 Peter Jones explains why an academic essay cannot be built on your thoughts and convictions.

-When it comes to academic writing, there is no doubt in the fact that this is not a task for everyone.
-It is a complicated process that requires a lot of unique skills and an in-depth knowledge of the topic.
+When it comes to academic writing, there is no doubt that this is not a task for everyone.
+It is a complicated process that requires a lot of unique skills and in-depth knowledge of the topic.
 However, one of the most controversial things in regards to conducting academic research is that sometimes it is not the person but the very subject that is complicated to study.
 Indeed, there is, in general, five cohorts of theme that even the most experienced writer would find hard to dwell on.
-Sound interesting, right?
+That sounds interesting, right?

 No Empirical and Statistical Evidence Present